-Povitica is a buttery pastry dough that is rolled into thin layers, filled with delicious ingredients and then shaped into a loaf.
-Traditionally, povitica is filled with ingredients you might commonly sprinkle over oatmeal, including brown sugar, walnuts, a drizzle of honey, and spices like cinnamon.
+Povitica is buttery pastry dough rolled into thin layers, filled with delicious ingredients and then shaped into a loaf.
+Traditionally, this unique food gift is filled with ingredients you might commonly sprinkle over oatmeal, including brown sugar, walnuts, a drizzle of honey, and spices like cinnamon.
 But Strawberry Hill Povitica also others a variety of other flavors like apple cinnamon, lemon cream, and one of my favorites, cream cheese.

 An earth-friendly company distilling vodka in the northern Kansas City suburb of Weston, Missouri